What Is a Listing Agreement?

 Most real estate agencies will offer potential clients this listing agreement if they feel like a seller is reticent to work with them.
 With an exclusive-agency listing agreement, brokers will represent you, the property owner, but you also still retain the right to sell the home yourself.

 In a nutshell, this means that you will only hire one brokerage to work with you.
 In many ways, exclusive agency is very similar to an exclusive right to sell.
-The main difference is that with exclusive agency, the broker only gets paid if you sell it through them or another broker.
+The main difference is that with an exclusive agency, the broker only gets paid if you sell it through them or another broker.
 If you sell your home on your own, there’s no need to pay a commission.

 Open listings are essentially the opposite of exclusive right to sell agreements.
 Open listings are often used when someone prefers to go the for sale by owner route.
 They let the owners sell the house on their own, while also letting multiple brokerages market the home for sale.
 Essentially, the listing is open to whoever wishes to market it.
 The owner also doesn’t typically pay a seller agent with this route, simply offering a commission to the agent who brings the buyer, which cuts closing costs.